Loki-Astari/ThorsMongo/Documentation/Update.md

 In the API [findAndUpdateOne](FindAndModifyOne.md#findAndUpdateOne) you can specify an update operation.

-Like "[Filter](Filter.md) these are special format documents the Mongo Server executes.
-This is not a specific API but just specially formatted documents that are passed to the Mongo Server that provide the ability to perform update operations on a record.
+Like "[Filter](Filter.md) these are special format documents the MongoDB Server executes.
+This is not a specific API but just specially formatted documents that are passed to the MongoDB Server that provide the ability to perform update operations on a record.

 This library provides a mechanism to easily generate these documents without the developer needing to understand the lowest level details; BUT I feel it is worth explaining this from the bottom up.
 So I will explain the basics of these documents and how to build them manually from scratch.
 I will will then go over how to use some templates provided by ThorsMongo to simplify this processes.
 Finally I will introduce a set of tools that will do all the work automatically.

-The Mongo [Update and Operators](https://www.mongodb.com/docs/manual/reference/operator/update/) define some basic operations.
-Please have a read of the Mongo documents.
+The MongoDB [Update and Operators](https://www.mongodb.com/docs/manual/reference/operator/update/) define some basic operations.
+Please have a read of the MongoDB documents.

 ## Building from Scratch: